alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-12-07-introduction-to-sam-part-iv-updates-to-sam-package-and-deploy-in-sam-cli-0.33.1.md

 ### Python version

-In Part I used Python 2.7 since that is what I had on my laptop at the time, but with Python 2 no longer in support at the end of this month it is definitely time to use Python 3.7.
-Thus note my Python version:
+In Part I, I used Python 2.7, since that is what I had on my laptop at the time.
+But with Python 2 no longer in support at the end of this month, it is definitely time to use Python 3.7.
+Thus my Python version:

 ```text
 ▶ python -V